Whether it is a hurricane, economic collapse, or EMP blast, you know that disaster could strike at any moment.

 Not Keeping Pests Out

-Last year, my wife opened up one of our bags of stored rice only to have a swarm of moths come out.
-We thought we’d done a good job of sealing off the bag – but that doesn’t do any good when the eggs were already in the rice when we packed it!
+Last year, I opened up one of our bags of stored rice only to have a swarm of moths come out.
+I thought I’d done a good job of sealing off the bag – but that doesn’t do any good when the eggs were already in the rice when I packed it!

 Relying On Your Stockpile

 Let’s hope that the chaos after the disaster dies down within 30 days (or however long you’ve stockpiled food for), and you can return to normal life shopping at the supermarkets.
 But what if it doesn’t?